Updated: 12 January 2026 by Sylwia (MyCrochetory)

 Step-by-Step Instructions

-Step 1: Chain the required number of stitches and work the first row of half double crochet.
+Chain the required number of stitches and work the first row of half double crochet as usual.

-Step 3: Insert your hook into the first stitch of the row.
-Yarn over, pull up a loop, and complete a single crochet (SC).
+Insert your hook into the first stitch of the row and work a single crochet.

-Step 6: Place the final HDC in the last stitch of the row, not in the turning chain.
+Place the final half double crochet into the very last stitch of the row, not into any turning chain space.

 Method 3: Half Double Crochet Standing Stitch